sidGoswami725/ML_Project/README.md

 ## Project Goal

-The primary objective was to train, evaluate, and tune various regression models to accurately predict the `HotelValue` for properties listed in the `test.csv` dataset.
-The evaluation metric was Root Mean Squared Error (RMSE) on the Kaggle public leaderboard.
+The primary objective was to train, evaluate, and tune various regression models to accurately predict the `HotelValue` for properties listed in the `test.csv` dataset, aiming for the best possible score on the Kaggle public leaderboard.
 A secondary goal was to explore different modeling techniques, preprocessing strategies, and hyperparameter tuning methods, documenting the findings as required by the course TAs.

 ## Dataset